profile pic (2)

 Building a Repeatable System

-To validate it further, I shared it with two business friends, and they too saw strong results.
-For the first time in my career, I felt confident that I truly understood how to generate customers and grow a business.
+To validate it further, I tested it with two business friends.
+Both saw strong results.
+For the first time, I felt confident that I understood how to generate enquiries and grow a business in a structured way.

 A New Beginning

-In late 2011, I launched Asahina Marketing and Asahina Video to help businesses with marketing, advertising, and lead generation.
+In late 2011, I launched Asahina Marketing and Asahina Video to help businesses with marketing, advertising, and enquiry generation.
 Later, both sites merged and became scottasahina.com.

 After my divorce, I legally changed my name back to Scott Western and rebranded again.